 Challenges of Working with Data Influx

 Since there is so much data influx across healthcare networks, challenges emerge when managing and sorting this data.
-Data transmits through a vast variety of numbers and formats.
-For example, HL7V2, FHIR, CDA, are just some of the data formats available.
+Data is transmitted through a vast variety of numbers and formats.
+For example, HL7V2, FHIR, and CDA, are just some of the data formats available.

 Sharing data between systems, especially if they are stored in different formats, can be difficult.
 This is because not all systems support different formats.
 Moreover, integrating these systems with the ability to perform one-to-one data sharing can be difficult and time-consuming.